dvrpc/crash-db/macos_test_linux_setup.md

 # macOS -> Linux VM testing

 This guide helps macOS users run the crash database setup tool in an Ubuntu VM using Multipass.
+The setup script does run natively in macOS so this isn't necessary really.

 ## Prerequisites